zkoss/zkessentials-book/README.md

 </div>

 <br/>
 To build a page-based navigation, first you should prepare corresponding pages for those items in the sidebar.

+From below image, you can see there are 4 zul pages which correspond to items in the sidebar under "chpater7\\pagebased" (index-profile-mvc.zul, index-profile-mvvm.zul, index-todolist-mvc.zul, index-todolist-mvvm.zul).
+Then we can link four items of the sidebar to these zul pages by redirecting a browser.

 ![](images/ze-ch7-pagebased.png)

-From above image, you can see there are four zul pages which correspond to items in the sidebar under "chpater7\\pagebased" (index-profile-mvc.zul, index-profile-mvvm.zul, index-todolist-mvc.zul, index-todolist-mvvm.zul).
-Then we can link four items of the sidebar to these zul pages by redirecting a browser.

 Next, we apply the template zul created before on those 4 pages.
 As you can see in previouse `template.zul`, in order to inject different content in the `<center>` area, we apply a template named `center` that is not declared in the `template.zul`.
 Therefore, We can decalre `center` template with different path to inject different content with the same layout.